-Every tenured Associate Professor shall be evaluated by the Division at least once every five years.
-This evaluation should be more than cursory and should include an examination by the tenured full professors of teaching, scholarship, and service as evidenced by the annual reports and brief reflective statements on each of the three categories.
-Copies of the evaluation or an accurate summary of the evaluation should be given to the faculty member in question.
+Every tenured Associate Professor shall be invited to participate in an evaluation by the full Professors at least once every five years.
+This evaluation should be more than cursory and should include an examination by the tenured full professors of teaching, scholarship, and service as evidenced by the candidate's two most recent annual reports and a brief statement, of no more than five pages total, that reflects on each of the three categories.
+Candidates may also submit representative syllabi and course evaluations.
+The full Professors will provide a letter of evaluation to the faculty member undergoing the review.
+The faculty member may choose to share that letter with their Division Chair and/or the Senior Associate Dean for Academic Affairs.